EveronLife/EveronLife/docs/siren_system/further_modding.md

 To work with current animations, lights must be named from left1 to left5 from inside to oustide and same on the right side.

-You can change colors of the emissive by selecting the mesh object and dragging the material of different color you made on the [texturing step](#texturing).
+You can change colors and intesity of the emissive by configuring it in `EL_LightComponent`.

 ### Light entities

-To attach light entities to emissives, create a `LightEntity` prefab with a `Hierarchy` component.
-Make sure lens flare is set to disabled.
-Go to the `EL_LightComponent` of the emissive asset and select the created prefab.
-Set the Pivot Point (even if its 0,0,0 otherwise it wont spawn).
-There you can attach it to a bone by providing its name, useful for rotary lights.
+To attach light entities to emissives, select the `EL_LightComponent` and configure it there.

 To create the illusion that all the emissive assets are projecting the light you need to place the `LightEntity` on a smart way.
 Utilize the near plane, offset, the parent emissive and the animations in conjunction to achieve a believable effect.
 Take the LED bar as an example: